Envl/OaPack/README.md

 Oh! a package! which includes frequently used React UI Components and useful Utility functions.

-These UI Components are fancy yet costy.
-If you don't mind the slightly influenced performance, enjoy it.
+These UI Components are fancy yet a bit costy.
+If you don't mind the slightly influenced performance(can't notice if not used in large scale).

+Enjoy it.

 ## Dependencies